haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *NV (0:36:01)*: But this is for the comments?

 *TSK (0:36:04)*: Yes, that’s right.
 That’s for any texts, really.
-So, for example, if you look at the decking source code, you’ll see all sorts of comments about linker issues that are figured out.
+So, for example, if you look at the Dekking source code, you’ll see all sorts of comments about linker issues that are figured out.
 And then if you refactor a lot of code, these get moved around, and sometimes these links breaks and then links break and then it doesn’t work anymore.
 So, that’s the second.
 And then there is HLint, which lets me catch a whole bunch of things, and it’s quite customizable.
 That’s nice.
 So, I usually put my entire Dangerous Functions list into HLint.
 So, that warns me when I use any of them.
 And I need to go and explicitly opt into using the dangerous function in order to do that.
 And then now there’s Weeder as well, which requires me to remove all the code that I’m not using, for example.

 *MPG (0:36:43)*: We need a book because everyone’s complaining about Haskell tooling, but it seems like all this stuff is out there.
 It’s just, nobody’s using it, right?
 So, you need something like real world Haskell 2.0, all the tools that you need or something like that, because people are complaining and they’re like just running GHC and looking at a lot of output.
 And you’re like, well, if you run the Java compiler and look at the output, you’re not going to do anything, right?